Abedian School of Architecture – Bond University

 NO BOOKING REQUIRED

-Guided and self-guided tours.
-Make an informal visit to admire the building and landscaped surrounds or join a 15 minute guided tour at 11am and 2pm.
+20 minute guided tours at 11am and 2pm.
 No bookings required.
 Foyer, Forum, Internal Street and Exhibition areas are open the public.
 Student studios will be closed.

 The original campus designed by the renowned Japanese architect Arata Isozaki.
 The Abedian School of Architecture building designed by Sir Peter Cook and Gavin Robotham from CRAB Studios in London.